Patreon/nion/docs/examples.md

 })
 class UserContainer extends Component { ... }
 ```
-Since JSON-API allows for us to manually request included fields and relationships, a nion declarative can use a fully formed JSON API url as its `endpoint` property. nion exposes a `buildUrl` utility function for creating fully-formed JSON-API urls, with all relevant query-string options provided as a second `options` parameter.
+Since JSON-API allows for us to manually request included fields and relationships, a nion declaration can use a fully formed JSON API url as its `endpoint` property. nion exposes a `buildUrl` utility function for creating fully-formed JSON-API urls, with all relevant query-string options provided as a second `options` parameter.
 In the previous examples, we provide just the shorthand pathname to the `endpoint` property - This is a convenience, since nion uses `buildUrl` under the hood to construct a fully-formed JSON-API url.

-Note that since the declarative can also be constructed as a function of the passed-in props, we can easily add in dynamic query string parameters to our endpoint as well.
+Note that since the declaration can also be constructed as a function of the passed-in props, we can easily add in dynamic query string parameters to our endpoint as well.

 ```javascript
 @nion(({ filterType }) => ({